-INFANT AND TODDLER EDUCATION CHD 209 PROGRAMS (2-3T, 0-2E)
+CHD 209 INFANT AND TODDLER EDUCATION PROGRAMS (3T)

-This course focuses on child development from infancy to thirty months of age with emphasis on planning programs using developmentally appropriate material.
-Emphasis is placed on positive ways to support an infant's social, emotional, physical and intellectual development.
+This course focuses on child development from infancy to thirty-five months of age with emphasis on planning programs using developmentally appropriate material.
+Emphasis is placed on positive ways to support an infant or toddler's social, emotional, physical and intellectual development.
 Upon completion, students should be able to plan an infant-toddler program and environment, that is appropriate and supportive of the families and the children.